elixirmoney/money/README.md

 ### Custom Currencies Display Options

-In some we need to display the currency in a different way than the default.
+In some cases, we may need to display the currency in a different way than the default format.
 For example, we may want to display the currency symbol on the right side of the amount for some currencies.
-In order to do this, you can add the following configuration:
+To achieve this, you can add the following configuration:

 ```elixir
 config :money,